-More job seekers have been upskilling during COVID-19, with women three times as likely as men to seek out training opportunities, according to new data from Australia’s largest employment services provider.
+More job seekers have been upskilling during COVID-19, with women three times as likely as men to seek out training opportunities, according to new data from one of Australia’s largest employment services providers.

 Next month, it is as good as locked-in that Australia will enter its second consecutive quarter of economic contraction.
 A technical recession.